Shashankgowdasp/EncDecImageLibrary/README.md

 # Image Encryption and Decryption Library
-created a Library which consist the Image Encryption and Decryption using the AES algorithm . for more information of this Library please go through pages.
+Welcome to the Image Encryption and Decryption Library!
+This project provides a comprehensive solution for encrypting and decrypting image files using strong encryption algorithms (AES).
+By leveraging the power of encryption, this project aims to enhance the security and privacy of sensitive image data.
 # Installation
 steps to install the library in your project by cloning the code.
 # step 1: Obtain the Library